qcwssss/DungeonGame/README.md

   -  `rNodeMap` - a HashMap stores all room instances with a given id.
   -  `neighbors` - a HashMap stores all of the neighbor rooms of each single room id.

+## Engine
+Controller of the game, enables interactivity of avatar character through keyboard input from players.
+Implemented helper UI and ending message using StdDraw libaray.

 ## Algorithms